aldebaran/qibuild/doc/source/design/python/overviews/parsing_manifests.rst

 This is done by :py:meth:`qisrc.manifest.load` method.

-We parse the XML in order to find every project, read what branch they need to track, what are there URLs, and wether or not they are under code review.
+We parse the XML in order to find every project, read what branch they need to track, what are there URLs, and whether or not they are under code review.

 If we see them has beeing under code review, we call